Abertoast/email_app/README.md

 *   **Prompt Library:** Save and reuse frequently used prompts.
 *   **Variable Substitution:** Use variables like `{SUBJECT}` or `{SENDER}` in prompts.
 *   **Query History:** View past queries (filters, prompt, results) and re-run them.
+*   **Query History Results Replay:** Instantly view the exact results of any past query, including all processed results and raw emails, via a dedicated results view.
+Explore, filter, and copy results as if you had just run the query.
 *   **Local Operation:** Runs primarily in the browser, using a lightweight backend only as an IMAP proxy.
 *   **Unified Email & Result Cards:** Fetched emails and their AI-processed results are now displayed together in a single, unified card for each email, making it easier to review and act on results.
 *   **Advanced Filtering:** Filter results using both tags (AI-extracted) and flags (labels/folders).
 The filter UI supports "OR" logic within tags or flags, and "AND" logic between the two groups, so you can find emails matching any selected tag and any selected flag.